 Post-MSW Fellowship in Clinical Social Work

-We are excited to announce that the University of California at Berkeley will be accepting applications for 2 full-time positions in our post-MSW fellowship program in clinical social work, which will begin July 24, 2023.
+The University of California at Berkeley will be accepting applications for 2 full-time positions in our post-MSW fellowship program in clinical social work, which will begin July 29, 2024.
 Our program is a postgraduate training program committed to providing comprehensive clinical experience and professional development opportunities in the field of college mental health.
-The program aims to meet the needs of pre-licensed postgraduate clinical social workers who have a Master of Social Work and are working to consolidate clinical skills and professional identity while accruing post-graduate hours on the path to licensure.
+The program aims to meet the needs of pre-licensed postgraduate clinical social workers who have a Master of Social Work, and are working to consolidate clinical skills and professional identity while accruing post-graduate hours on the path to licensure.
 The fellowship consists of a 1st and a 2nd year program.
 At the time of application and acceptance, fellows are accepted into the 1st year program with a 1 year employment contract.
 The expectation is that 1st year fellows will progress to the 2nd year, will be eligible to do so if they meet satisfactory performance standards during their 1st year, and will be offered another 1 year employment contract for the 2nd year.

-and skills for work with diverse populations is central to the fellowship.
-Guidance,
+of knowledge, awareness, and skills for work with diverse populations is central to

 toward, cultural, racial, sexual, gender, religious, ability, and age differences.